yahzoos/CS-StratBook/README.md

 Tags.json is the 'main' metadata file.
 This contains all of the annotation metadata in a single source.

 The annotations folder is where the individual annotations are stored.
-If you change this path, be sure to find and replace the path to match in tags.json. >[!NOTE] On linux you will need to replace the `~` with the actual hard path>
+If you change this path, be sure to find and replace the path to match in tags.json.

+>[!NOTE]
+>On linux you will need to replace the `~` with the actual hard path.

 Best Practice would be to store all of the annotation files in a different folder and only move the ones you would want to use into the default csgo path.